-Treasury's Mnuchin fails to meet deadline to hand over Trump tax returns
+Treasury's Mnuchin misses congressional deadline to hand over Trump tax returns

 As Ways and Means chairman, Neal is the only lawmaker in the House of Representatives authorized to request taxpayer information under federal law.
 Democrats say they are confident of succeeding in any legal fight over Trump’s tax returns.

-“The law is on our side.
-The law is clearer than crystal.
-They have no choice: they must abide by (it),” Representative Bill Pascrell, who has been leading the Democratic push for Trump’s tax records, said in a statement to Reuters.
+“Secretary Mnuchin is again choosing to violate the law to keep Trump’s records hidden away.
+This administration’s contempt for rule of law is without peer,” Representative Bill Pascrell, who has been leading the Democratic push for Trump’s tax records, said in a statement on Twitter.

+“I stand beside @RepRichardNeal as he continues the crusade to impose plain oversight on this corrupt administration.”

-Despite the law’s clarity, Democrats have long acknowledged that the effort would likely result in a legal battle that could end up with the U.S. Supreme Court.
+Despite the law’s clarity, Democrats have long acknowledged that the effort would likely result in a legal battle that could end up with the Supreme Court.

 “If the IRS does not comply with the request, it is likely that Chairman Neal will subpoena the returns,” Representative Judy Chu, a Democratic member of the Ways and Means Committee, told Reuters.